-Students are advised in the major area where their advisement records are maintained.
-Prior to registration, if necessary, a faculty adviser can help arrange a schedule of classes for the upcoming semester.
+Students are advised in Undergraduate Academic Services where their advisement records are maintained.
+Prior to registration, if necessary, an adviser can help arrange a schedule of classes for the upcoming semester.
 An early advisement and registration period is scheduled near the middle of each semester.
-Students with a probationary status must see a faculty adviser.
+Students with a probationary status must see an adviser.